Waxweasle/Kraken-Exchange-DCA/README.md

 ## Saving txn history
 Cleaning and saving of past transactions is completed via the trade_history function.

-"Offset" is a value used by the API for pagination, starting from a default of 0 and increasing by 50.
+"Offset" is a value used by the API for pagination, starting from a default of 0 and increasing by 50 each iteration.

 The Pandas library is used to convert the Kraken response into a dataframe and then save it to excel.

 The first time that the function is run, all previous transactions will be saved.

 To avoid future repliction or to only select the previous "x" transactions, use df.head(x) to retreive the x most recent transactions to be saved.